Getting the Most Out of Our Employees

 In addition, this application is expected to positively impact the growth of aquaculture fish.
 In the past, we had to give up feeding on bad weather days, which raised concerns about the impact on growth.
 With the introduction of barges, feeding is uninterrupted regardless of the weather, and stable growth of aquaculture fish can be achieved.

-Improving Work Spaces at Sea-based Aquaculture Cages
+Improving Work Spaces at Sea Farm Cages

 The cages used in Japan are generally about 25 meters in diameter and the work space is limited.
 As such, work has to be done in relatively unstable conditions.
 The group imports large fish cages (40 meters in diameter) from Denmark that are manufactured outside of Japan.
 Large fish cages are more stable at sea and offer a wider working space, leading to improved worker safety.